-Four in ten French voters wanting neo fascist president is no cause for celebration
+Four in ten French voters wanting neo-fascist president is no cause for celebration

-Four in ten French voters wanting to make a neo fascist their President is no cause for celebration
+Four in ten French voters wanting to make a neo-fascist their president is no cause for celebration

 It’s premature to dance on the grave of French neo-fascism just yet